mior66/FTDI-Logger/README.md

-# Adam's FTDI Logger
+# Adam's FTDI Logger 2

 A sleek, web-based application that listens to FTDI chips on USB ports and displays the logging in a real-time interface.
 This tool is designed to capture and display serial data from FTDI devices in a modern, user-friendly web interface, similar to CoolTerm but with web-based accessibility.
+This version includes enhanced support for both LV and MYSA device logging formats.

 ## Features